Villitis of unknown etiology: Differential diagnosis

 VUE is often confused with infectious villitis.
 They can be differentiated by the following characteristics: There are no signs of infection in either the mother or the infant with VUE.
 Infectious villi there is both maternal and foetal infection.
 VUE is more common than infectious villitis; Infectious villitis is present in approximately 1–4 births per 1000 births.
 VUE is present in approximately 76–136 births per 1000 births.
 VUE occurs in the term placenta, in the late third trimester of pregnancy.
 Infectious villitis occurs at the early-third to late-second trimester of the pregnancy.
 Infectious villitis involves a greater part of the placenta (umbilical cord, chorionic plate, membranes) compared to VUE (terminal and stem villi).
 Histologically VUE is characterised with more lymphocytes present than infectious villitis.
 Recurrence of infectious villitis is rare.
 VUE has a 10% to 15% recurrence rate.

 Prevention

-There are no known prevention methods for VUE, but it is predicted that it could be due to infection by Treponema pallidum, Toxoplasma gondi, and cytomegalovirus.
+There are no known prevention methods for VUE, but it is predicted that it could be due to infection by Treponema pallidum, Toxoplasma gondii, and cytomegalovirus.